StaymanHou/rubyonrails23_passenger_amqp_gem_example/README.md

 Apache Public License 2.0.

-See LICESE file in the repository root.
+See LICENSE file in the repository root.